King of the Screwups

 Is it any good?

+This is a hilarious, and ultimately devastating, portrait of a kid who has been emotionally and verbally abused (along with his mother).
 We've all known kids like Liam -- bright, creative, talented, lovable -- who have fallen under the sway of someone who has convinced them that they're worthless, and they can't seem to see themselves through anyone else's eyes.
-In this hilarious, and ultimately devastating, portrait of a kid who has been emotionally and verbally abused (along with his mother) and just can't seem to see it, readers will be on Liam's side from the start.
+Readers will be on Liam's side from the start.
 Even though the story is told in Liam's voice, readers will cotton on pretty quickly to the reality that Liam can't see and, so compelling is the author's way of telling the story, they will want to set him straight.
 But doing so is not so easy.

 With italicized flashbacks to pivotal moments in Liam's life, readers get to see him both inside and out, past and present.
 Even though he is popular in both his old and new schools, the author induces a powerful feeling of empathy for him, something unusual in young adult books, in which popularity almost always equates with mean and shallow.
 Equally unusual is straight Liam's fashion sense, so perfectly presented that it may have even boys taking a closer look at their wardrobes, and his gay uncle and friends, none of whom fit into a stereotype -- or anti-stereotype.
 Liam's father is a bit one-dimensional, but since it is Liam telling the story, that makes some sense.
 All of the other characters are fully-realized, realistic, and delightful.
 And though it is often laugh-out-loud funny, this is a book that packs an emotional wallop, and one that is fairly earned.